Last updated on February 5th, 2021 at 08:53 am

 Charlie and the Chocolate Factory novel is one of the classic children’s books that has made its place in the world.
 The incredible Charlie and the Chocolate Factory book was written by Roald Dahl and published in 1964.
 The book is a journey full of excitement and fears of five kids who win golden tickets for visiting Willy Wonka’s secretive candy-making factory.
 One of the main characters, Charlie, a boy who has a poor family.
 Roald Dahl has paid attention to the little details, showing that charlie’s family is not just poor but destitute.
 Despite all the struggles, the book shows how polite and humble Charlie is that good karma happens to him.
 In this Charlie and the Chocolate Factory book review, we will discover how this book can have a strong impact on children and what lessons are stored in it.

-Analysis and Evaluation of the Book
+Analysis Evaluation and Summary of the Book

 Roald Dahl has blended dark humor with a luscious mystery to create the classic “Charlie and the Chocolate Factory” novel.
 The author takes you on a journey of joy and fantasy when the 5 winners got their golden tickets and start their tour of the Chocolate Factory.
 The chocolate factory is owned by a quirky and mysterious character called Willy Wonka.
 The book says: